8 Steps to calculating after tax cash flow

 The after-tax interim cash flow from the final year of the holding period is combined with the after-tax resale proceeds to display the after-tax equity cash flows in the timeline.

 Resale proceeds after tax cash flow

 Most private investors are eager to maximize their tax benefits and take on significant debt to purchase real estate properties.
-These investors can utilize the equity cash flows after taxes to inform their choices for whether to buy the property, how much to pay and how much debt they should take on.
+These investors can use the equity cash flows after taxes to inform their choices for whether to buy the property, how much to pay and how much debt they should take on.